On this page

 This search will find resources in which the phrase "fat tax" and the word Canada appear.

-- For more, see Search tips for Google and Google Scholar.
+- For more, see Search tips for Google, Google Scholar, DuckDuckGo, and other search engines, and (for the Library Catalogue), the Library Catalogue search guide.

 - Most web search tools offer Help and/or FAQ features that provide basic and advanced search tips.
 (Try searching for "search tips" or "advanced search tips" for the latest.)

 - Many tools also feature options to search the web for resources available in specific formats or genres (such as images, videos, news, maps, etc.).
-For more information on locating such materials, see the SFU Library's Publication Type Guides.
+For more on this, see the SFU Library's Publication type guides.

-Google Scholar enables you to search specifically for scholarly literature, including peer-reviewed papers, theses, books, preprints, abstracts and technical reports.
+Google Scholar allows you to search specifically for scholarly literature, including peer-reviewed papers, theses, books, preprints, abstracts and technical reports.
 Many resources found in Google Scholar are available for free online or through SFU's paid subscriptions.
-Enter Google Scholar from the link above (or through SFU Library's Databases page) and access articles SFU subscribes to by clicking the link "Where can I get this?", after searching for articles.
+Enter Google Scholar via the Library (you can also find it at SFU Library's Databases page) to search, then use the citation information to search the Library Catalogue for the resource itself.

 For tips including searching by author or publication, restricting the article by date, and other techniques, see SFU Library's Search tips for Google and Google Scholar and Google's Advanced Scholar Tips.